solid/solidproject.org/pages/about/press.md

 Are you looking to get a speaker or interview about Solid?
 Contact us on press@solidproject.org with a description of what you are looking for.

+Solid Events are organisations organised by people like you, [read more](https://github.com/solid/solid.github.io/blob/master/pages/solid-events.md) about organising a Solid Event.

 ## Upcoming Talks